Sosten Gwengwe: Early life and education

 Gwengwe is a Chartered Management Accountant (CIMA) and has worked in both public and private sector.
 He holds a Bachelor of Accountancy degree which he obtained from the University of Malawi (The Polytechnic).
 He is also a holder of Master of Business Administration (Finance) from Oxford Brookes University of the United Kingdom.

 Gwengwe has teaching experience after teaching various Business Management courses at London Vocational, Management and Training Business School (an Emile Wolf College) in London.
 In Malawi, he established Dzuka Girls Secondary School, Dzuka Girls Primary School, Dzuka Private Academy, Alice Gwengwe Foundation, Sosten Gwengwe Foundation and Gwengwe Private Academy.

 Political career

 Gwengwe is a member of Parliament for Lilongwe Msonzi North.
 His political career started in 2009 when he was first elected as Member of Parliament for Dedza Central Constituency.

 In 2014, President Joyce Banda picked Gwengwe to be her running mate.
 Banda lost the elections and Gwengwe failed to become the Vice President of the country.

 In 2020 Grengwe resigned as chair of the Budget and Finance Committee as that committee should always by led by a person whose party is not in government.
 His role was taken by Gladys Ganda who is a Democratic Progressive Party member.

 Gwengwe has served in the cabinet in various capacities and ministries including Ministry of Transport and Ministry of Industry and Trade.
 In 2022 he was serving as Minister of Finance after being promoted in a February Cabinet Reshuffle by President Lazarus Chakwera.

+Gwengen was chosen in November 2025 as the President of the Parliamentary committee that looks at the budget.
+He and the vice-President, Emily Phiri, could serve until 2030.